© Daisy Fraser

 ‘Nothing to write home about.
 Honestly.
 A day or two of rest and some calf's foot jelly and I'm sure I'll be as right as rain,’ Cress answered.

-‘I’d taken Grandpa’s horse without permission, you see, for a quick hunt.
-And I had fallen at a hedge.
-The funny thing was…,’ as she spoke the doctor turned to put the stethoscope away, ‘because I was out without his say-so, I had to pretend there was nothing wrong.
-Sat at the dinner-table for days without letting on until finally it got better.
+‘Reminds me of the time I fell off a horse and broke my collar-bone,’ Cress said to fill the silence.
+‘I’d taken Grandpa’s horse without permission, you see.
+And I fell at a hedge.
+Thing was…,’ as she spoke the doctor turned to put the stethoscope away, ‘because I was out without his say-so, I had to pretend there was nothing wrong.
+Sat at the dinner-table for days without letting on until finally, it got better.
 No-one ever knew.’

 ‘That is kind of you, Morrison.
 But I think I must also excuse myself for a moment.’